Skip to main content

 Let’s get ready for school!
 Enjoy books, songs, rhymes, and movement while learning school readiness skills and having fun.
 For ages 2 - 5 with their parent or caregiver.

-A discussion of Franz Kafka's "The Metamorphosis".
+A discussion of Douglas Adams' "The Hitchhiker's Guide to the Galaxy".
 For adults.

 Let’s get ready for school!
 Enjoy books, songs, rhymes, and movement while learning school readiness skills and having fun.
 For ages 2 - 5 with their parent or caregiver.

 Get involved at the Library!
-Join our TAB and help shape the future of teen activities & the teen space here at the East LA Library.
-Participants can earn community service hours for attending meetings.
-New participants are welcome!
-For ages 12 - 18
+Join the TAB and help shape the future of teen activities and the teen space here at the East LA Library.
+Participants can earn service hours for attending meetings.
+New participants are always welcome!
+For ages 12 - 18.

 Meeting Room